GPII/universal/documentation/ProductionSetupInstructions.md

 ..
 And that's it.
 When you ssh into your VM, you should now have the installation of GPII in the folder `/vagrant/node_modules/universal`.

-##Running the preferences server as standalone production mode##
+##Running the preferences server in standalone production mode##

 To run the preferences server in standalone production mode, made sure you've either followed the steps above (incl. the installation of couchDB) or a similar setup.
-Make sure that no services is blocking port 8081 and that couchDB is running and is set up to use its default port.
+Make sure that no service is blocking port 8081 and that couchDB is running and is set up to use its default port of 5984.

 To run the preferences server in standalone mode, simply go to your universal folder: